Augusta University: Athletics

 The Augusta athletic teams are called the Jaguars.
 The university is a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Peach Belt Conference (PBC) since the 1991–92 academic year; except in women's and men's golf, which those sports compete in the NCAA Division I ranks as an affiliate member of the Southland Conference.

 Augusta competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, tennis & track & field; while women's sports include basketball, cross country, golf, softball, tennis, track & field and volleyball.

 Golf

 The men's golf program captured the school's first NCAA Division I Men's Golf National Championship on June 6, 2010, in Ooltewah, Tennessee, when the Jaguars defeated Oklahoma State University.
 The Jags then became the first Division I men's golf program in 27 years to repeat as National Champions on June 5, 2011, when they defeated the University of Georgia at Karsten Creek Golf Club in Stillwater, Oklahoma.

 Notable alumni and faculty

-Notable alumni and faculty of Augusta University's predecessor institutions include:
+Notable alumni and faculty of Augusta University and its predecessor institutions include: